Deciphering Solar Magnetic Activity. The Solar Cycle Clock: Introduction

 \cite{2015TESS....140602T} discussed the bursty nature of X-flares, that is, they occur in clusters, with shorter ($\simeq$ day) gaps between individual flares, and then months between clusters.
 Such clustering timescales are consistent with the period of a Rossby wave propagating in the solar tachocline \citep{2017NatAs...1E..86M}. \cite{2020SoPh..295..132H} has also tried to explain clustering, but in terms of a ``waiting time'' relaxation oscillator, but he also notably remarked that there is a ``last best flare'' for each solar cycle \citep{2018TESS....131916H}, as has \cite{Chapman2020}.
 Similarly, the first X-flare (or flare cluster) of a cycle also seems to happen within a rotation or two of the terminator.
 We shall explore this phenomenon and demonstrate the rationale for it in much detail below.

-\cite{2018arXiv181202692L} also introduced the concept of the ``standard cycle'' or unit cycle based on the terminator-terminator phase, which we will explore more fully in this paper, and \cite{LeamonEA2020} put the solar cycle predictability based on the linear extrapolation of BP trajectories shown in Figure~\ref{fig:bands}(d) on a more mathematically rigorous footing, based on Hilbert transforms of solar activity indices. \cite{Chapman2020} extended the Hilbert transform formulation of \cite{LeamonEA2020}, and used it to create a ``solar cycle phase clock'' and mapped each of the last 18 solar cycles onto a single normalized 11 year epoch. \cite{Chapman2020} then found that there was a predictable start and end to significant geomagnetic activity (X-class flares and high $aa$ index: only two $aa>300$~nT geomagnetic storms happened inside the quiet interval in the entire 1868--present record of the index).
+\cite{2021ESS....801223L} also introduced the concept of the ``standard cycle'' or unit cycle based on the terminator-terminator phase, which we will explore more fully in this paper.
+Rather than defining a standard superposed epoch analysis \citep{1913RSPTA.212...75C} repeating over some number of days, the critical modification is to first scale time to be fractions of a cycle, from terminator to terminator.
+(One may think of this then as a ``phase'' of the solar cycle, but we choose here to express time in terms of a fraction 0--1 rather than 0--$2\pi$.) \cite{LeamonEA2020} put the solar cycle predictability based on the linear extrapolation of BP trajectories shown in Figure~\ref{fig:bands}(d) on a more mathematically rigorous footing, based on Hilbert transforms of solar activity indices. \cite{Chapman2020} extended the Hilbert transform formulation of \cite{LeamonEA2020}, and used it to create a ``solar cycle phase clock'' and mapped each of the last 18 solar cycles onto a single normalized 11 year epoch. \cite{Chapman2020} then found that there was a predictable start and end to significant geomagnetic activity (X-class flares and high $aa$ index: only two $aa>300$~nT geomagnetic storms happened inside the quiet interval in the entire 1868--present record of the index).
 The quiet interval is 40\%\ of the cycle, ends {\em at\/} the terminator, and is roughly centered on solar minimum.

+Although we led development of the terminator-to-terminator phase clock, Owens, Lockwood and collaborators have also considered a modified superposed epoch: \cite{2014SoPh..289..407T} expressed the solar cycle as a phase (expressed as 0--360\degree) from polar field reversal to polar field reversal to study differences in GCR flux during alternate solar cycles.
+The Hale Cycle is particularly clear in GCR flux; the different particle drift patterns when the northern solar pole has predominantly positive (denoted as a $qA>0$ cycle) or negative ($qA<0$) polarities give rise to distinct flat-topped GCR time series for $qA>0$ cycles and more peaked for $qA<0$ \citep[see also][]{2021ESS....801223L}.

+More recently (submitted almost simultaneously with this paper), \cite{2021SoPh..296...82O} used a minimum-to-minimum phase (expressed as 0.0--1.0 of a cycle) to report on the difference in extreme-event (defined as $aa > 300$~nT) occurrence during odd- and even-numbered solar cycles, with events clustering earlier in even cycles and later in odd cycles.
+They interpreted this finding in terms of the overlying coronal magnetic field---extreme events require a positive polarity in the northern polar cap and thus a North-to-South dipolar solar magnetic field---and the polar field reverses at maximum (see the cartoon that is their Figure~9).

+We argue, though, that as Figure~\ref{fig:bands} and \cite{Chapman2020}, \cite{Mac14}, and \cite{McIntosh2019} show, (1) the Hale Cycle (terminator) clock is more fundamental than a minimum-to-minimum phase or maximum-to-maximum phase, and (2) edges are easier to detect and determine precisely than the extremum values of (summed) quantities, such as (hemispheric) sunspot number and the magnetic field strengths at the two poles, we shall continue here with the Hale Cycle clock.
+(Continuing the clock analogy, if the reader wishes to directly compare our figures with those of \cite{2021SoPh..296...82O}, one may think that they ``are in a different time zone to us'' and are approximately 0.2~cycles ahead.)